 We can offer complete STI/STD panel testing!!

-You can be tested right here in our office for any symptom or concern you may be experiencing to ensure proper treatment for you and your partner.
-Testing can be as simple as a clinical evaluation by Dr. Shafa, urine/blood analysis, culture, and biopsy.
+You can be tested at OC MedDerm for any STDs symptoms or concerns you may be experiencing.
+We will ensure proper treatment for you and your partner if necessary.
+Testing can be as simple as a clinical evaluation, urine/blood analysis, culture, or biopsy (if needed).

 Certain types of STIs can be treated immediately!

-For certain STIs we can treat you in the office.
+For certain STIs, we can treat you immediately in the office.
 A single injection or a single pill by mouth can take care of the infection completely.